 Puppies who are still feeding on their mother’s milk get their initial immunity boost from the milk.
 The mother’s milk usually contains antibodies, which the puppy will then receive from its food.
 After puppies are weaned off of the mother’s milk, it’s time to start with vaccine shots.

 But how many sets of shots do puppies need?
 During their first 6-18 weeks, puppies should receive 3 to 4 sets of shots, each of them around 3-4 weeks apart.
-You’ll find a helpful puppy shot chart below for an easy-to-follow guide.
+You can also use our puppy shot chart above for an easy to follow guide.

 Vaccine Boosters For Pups

 As you learned from the new puppy vaccine schedule chart above, vaccine boosters also hold an important role in keeping your dog safe and protected.
 The most important shots are administered at 6-8 weeks, 10-12 weeks, and 16-18 weeks old.
 After that, puppies are usually ready to start mingling with other dogs.

 However, to keep the vaccines working at full mode, you should keep in mind to take your pup for booster shots around 12-16 months of age, and later on every 1-3 years, depending on the vaccine.
 Your vet’s office should have all the records of your pup’s vaccinations and they’ll notify you about the necessary shots during your regular vet check-ups.

 For example, a Goldendoodle shot schedule would look something like this: